sage-code/eve/manual/composite.md

 ```

 **Operators**
-Ordinal is a ordered set of Natural:numbers identified by a name.
-Ordinal is a discrete numeral type so it has support for  relation operators: { <, >, ≤, ≥ }.
+Ordinal is a discrete numeral type so it has support for relation operators: { =, <, >, <=, >= }.
 It can be incremented and decremented using += and -=.
 We can perform addition, subtraction, multiplication.

 ```
 ** using type Day declared before